vhdsih/manjaro-linux-config/README.md

 ```

 * NOTICE

-> all files will be saved into .manjaro-linux-config
+> All files will be saved into $HOME/.manjaro-linux-config
+>
-> once you update your files
+> Once you update your files
+>
-> such as .zshrc, .vimrc
+> Such as .zshrc, .vimrc
+>
-> your change will also be applied in .manjaro-linux-config
+> Your change will also be applied in .manjaro-linux-config
+>
-> you can backup this dir to save your configration
+> You can backup this dir to save your configration

 ![ui](preview/ui.png)